gjr80/weewx-aurora/pvoutput/readme.md

 ## Installation ##

-The *PVOutput Uploader* extension can be installed manually or automatically using the [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
+The *PVOutput uploader* extension can be installed manually or automatically using the [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
 The preferred method of installation is through the use of *wee_extension*.

 **Note:** Symbolic names are used below to refer to some file location on the weeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   *$DOWNLOAD_ROOT*.
-The path to the directory containing the downloaded *PVOutput Uploader* extension.
+The path to the directory containing the downloaded *PVOutput uploader* extension.
 -   *$BIN_ROOT*.
 The path to the directory where weeWX executables are located.
 This directory varies depending on weeWX installation method.
 Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the [weeWX User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.

 ### Installation using the wee_extension utility ###

-1. Download the latest *PVOutput Uploader* extension from the *PVOutput Uploader* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *PVOutput uploader* extension from the *PVOutput uploader* extension [releases page](https://github.com/gjr80/weewx-aurora/releases) into a directory accessible from the weeWX machine.

         $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-aurora/releases/download/v0.3.0/pvoutput-0.3.0.tar.gz

-    where *$DOWNLOAD_ROOT* is the path to the directory where the *PVOutput Uploader* extension is to be downloaded.
+    where *$DOWNLOAD_ROOT* is the path to the directory where the *PVOutput uploader* extension is to be downloaded.

 1. Stop weeWX: